-If you feel anxious on the majority of days and experience one or more of the symptoms listed above for at least six months, it may be a sign of an anxiety disorder.
+If you feel anxious on most days and experience one or more of the symptoms listed above for at least 6 months, it may be a sign of an anxiety disorder.

-Regardless of how long you have been experiencing symptoms, if you ever feel like your emotions are interfering with your life, you should seek professional help.
+Regardless of how long you’ve been experiencing symptoms, if you ever feel like your emotions are interfering with your life, you should seek professional help.

-Licensed psychologists and psychiatrists are trained to treat anxiety disorders through a variety of means.
+Licensed psychologists and psychiatrists can treat anxiety disorders through a variety of methods.

-This often includes cognitive behavioral therapy, anti-anxiety medications or some of the natural therapies listed above.
+Treatment often includes cognitive behavioral therapy, anti-anxiety medications, or some of the natural therapies listed above.

 Working with a professional can help you manage your anxiety and reduce your symptoms as quickly and safely as possible.

-Anxiety disorders are characterized by a variety of symptoms.
+Anxiety disorders may involve a variety of symptoms.

-One of the most common is excessive and intrusive worrying that disrupts daily functioning.
-Other signs include agitation, restlessness, fatigue, difficulty concentrating, irritability, tense muscles and trouble sleeping.
+One of the most common symptoms is excessive and intrusive worrying that disrupts daily functioning.
+Other signs include:

-Recurring panic attacks may indicate panic disorder, fearing and avoiding social situations could indicate social anxiety disorder and extreme phobias could be a sign of specific phobia disorders.
+Recurring panic attacks may indicate panic disorder, fearing and avoiding social situations could point to social anxiety disorder, and extreme phobias could be a sign of specific phobia disorders.

-Regardless of which type of anxiety you may have, there are many natural solutions you can use to help relieve it while working with a licensed healthcare professional.
+Regardless of which type of anxiety you may have, you can use many natural solutions to help relieve it while working with a licensed healthcare professional.